-About The Instrument On May 8, 2017, WAPDA issued a PKR 15,000mln rated, secured, privately placed Islamic sukuk "WAPDA | Sukuk | May-17" (Sukuk) to partially fund Stage-1 of the Dasu Hydropower Project ("Dasu" or the "Project") a 2,160 MW run-of-river project.
-Stage-1 (DHP-I) includes constructing a hydraulic structure on the Indus River and underground power generation facilities.
-The Project's total financing is capped at PKR 144bln, split between i) PKR 88bln secured by a sovereign guarantee from the Government of Pakistan, and ii) PKR 56bln secured by WAPDA assets.
-The Sukuk has a 15-year term, with semi-annual profit payments at 6M Kibor +1.45% on a 365-day basis (or 366 days in case of leap year), and the principal is repaid in twenty equal installments of PKR 750mln, starting from November 8, 2022.
-Total payments made to date include PKR 14,384mln in markup and PKR 3,750mln in principal.
-A call option is attached, exercisable only after the availability period on installment dates with a 30-day notice.
+About The Instrument WAPDA issued a rated, secured, privately placed WAPDA Dasu TFC-E ("TFC") of PKR 6,729.3mln to partially finance stage-1 of Dasu Hydropower Project, a 2,160MW run-of-river project.
+Stage-1 Project ("DHP-I" or the "Project") includes the construction of a hydraulic structure on the Indus river and underground power generation facilities.
+The total financing package for the Project will be subject to a maximum aggregate limit of PKR 144bln and comprises of distinct conventional and Islamic finance facilities classified as i) Facilities secured by an irrevocable, sovereign guarantee issued by the Government of Pakistan without SLR eligibility amounting to PKR 88bln and ii) Facilities secured by WAPDA's assets amounting to PKR 56bln.
+The TFC has a tenor of 8 years.
+The profit will be paid semi-annually in arrears at the rate of 6M Kibor+1.45% p.a calculated on a 365 days basis (or 366 days in case of leap year), on the outstanding principal amount.
+The principal also will be paid in seventeen equal semi-annual installments commenced from May 08, 2024 amounting PKR 395.8mln each.
+There is also a call option attached to the TFC exercisable only after the expiry of the availability Period on instalment payment dates, subject to a 30 day's prior written irrevocable notice to the Facility Agent.
+A prepayment price equivalent to 0.20% will be applicable to the amount being prepaid.
 Currently, the physical progess of the project stands at 24.25% and financial progress stands at 71.24%.
+The work on the Project site was suspended in Jul'21 due to some unforeseen circumstances but resumed again on Oct'21.
+Now, it is fully probliced.

-Relative Seniority/Subordination Of Instrument The claims of the Sukuk holders will rank superior to the claims of other stakeholder
+Relative Seniority/Subordination Of Instrument The claims of the TFC holders will rank superior to the claims of other stakeholders.